 - Regulation: Regulating cellular processes related to DNA repair.

-Gene Therapies:
+Genetic Therapies:

 - Advanced technologies enable targeted repair of genetic mutations in DNA.
 These treatments include: